 ‘DID YOU HEAR ME SCREAMING???’ one Instagram user commented on the video.

-Girls' star Jemima Kirke is also rumoured to be swapping the streets of New York for a school in Wales to shoot for the third season of Sex Education.
+Girls' star Jemima Kirke is alsos wapping the streets of New York for a school in Wales to shoot for the third season of Sex Education.

-The news comes after Netflix confirmed that the third series of the hit show is back in production after the Coronavirus pandemic delayed filming.
-Shooting was originally planned to start back in April.
+The news comes after Netflix confirmed that the third series of the hit show was back in production after the Coronavirus pandemic delayed its original April 2020 shooting schedule.

 Stay tuned for more information...